What does affordable acupuncture mean?

 In the East patients have always been treated together (well, ‘ordinary’ patients.
 We can assume that the Emperor and his family and high-ranking officials would have been treated privately).
 In China, a doctor is recognized for his or her ability to treat a high number of patients efficiently and effectively.
 A doctor would be laughed out of the hospital if he could only treat 8 patients a day!
 It is simply impossible to treat 100 – 200 patients a day staying with each patient in their own private room.
 So community-style clinics appeared early on out of necessity.

 A famous NHS clinic in the UK called the Gateway Clinic was founded in the late 1980s by John Tindall.
-It is extremely popular with both Gps and patients and offers the NHS very good value for money.
+It is extremely popular with both GPs and patients and offers the NHS very good value for money (see Library for research article into referral behaviour to the Gateway).
 Given that it is such a shining example of what an NHS-funded multibed acupuncture clinic can achieve, it is odd that its model has been so sparsely replicated in the UK.

 The UK’s first non-NHS funded multibed clinic was founded in Brighton, in 2003.
-Called the Dragon Acupuncture Project (www.dragonacupunctureproject.co.uk), this clinic unwittingly started a revolution in acupuncture provision in the UK and beyond.
+Called the Dragon Acupuncture Project, this clinic unwittingly started a revolution in acupuncture provision in the UK and beyond.
 The Dragon Project largely followed the Gateway’s model, with each practitioner treating 3 patients per hour on treatment couches.
-Other practitioners were inspired by the new type of clinic environment found at the Dragon Project and many new multibed clinics have opened in the UK in recent years, most of which more or less follow the Dragon model.
-Therefore we can see that the model for ‘Community Acupuncture’ in the UK has rested almost exclusively with non-state or charity funded, multibed clinics.
+Other practitioners were inspired by the new type of clinic environment found at the Dragon Project and many new multibed clinics have opened in the UK in recent years, many of which more or less follow the Dragon model.
+Therefore we can see that the model for ‘Community Acupuncture’ in the UK has rested almost exclusively with practitioner-owned, non-state, non-charity funded, multibed clinics.

 By contrast the definition of ‘Community Acupuncture’ in Australia has been much broader to include both privately run multibed clinics, but also acupuncture clinics in existing health-care settings; outreach programs; detox centres using auricular acupuncture; and projects that have come about in response to recent natural disasters.
 The first Australian clinic to join ACMAC did so in June 2011.
 For a detailed account of 3 seminars that brought together Community Acupuncture practitioners from all over the East Coast of Australia, in Autumn 2011, please CLICK HERE.

-At around the same time as the Dragon was founded in the UK, Lisa Rohleder and Skip van Meter founded Working Class Acupuncture (www.workingclassacupuncture.org) in Portland, Oregon, USA.
-As in the UK, a network of clinics rapidly appeared, which was first of all united under the name Community Acupuncture Network (CAN).
-CAN has continued to evolved and their extended community of ‘comrades’ is now called the People’s Organisation of Community Acupuncture (www.pocacoop.com).
+At around the same time as the Dragon was founded in the UK, Lisa Rohleder and Skip van Meter founded Working Class Acupuncture in Portland, Oregon, USA.
+As in the UK, a network of similar clinics rapidly appeared, which was first united under the name Community Acupuncture Network (CAN).
+CAN has continued to evolved and their extended community of ‘comrades’ is now called the People’s Organisation of Community Acupuncture or POCA.

 There is a small but relatively well-established Community Acupuncture movement in Ireland, with nascent movements appearing in Germany, Portugal and Switzerland.